Felipe1995c/SVGlogo/README.md

 3. Follow prompts to enter text, choose text, color, shape, and shape color.
 4. Finally, the logo.svg file will be created and you can open up a live server to visualize it.

+## Testing
+For testing of the app I used "npm test" to initiate the test.
+The test basically checks that all three shapes render correctly.
+I also went line by line to make sure the paths were written down correctly because a lot of the issues I ran into were from misspelling, thus not having the correct path.